Neutrinos from Earth-Bound Dark Matter Annihilation: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank Mauricio Bustamante, S. Palomares-Ruiz for helpful discussions.
+We sincerely thank M. Bustamante, S. Palomares-Ruiz for helpful discussions.
 M.P. is supported in part by U.S. Department of Energy Grant No. DE-SC0011842.
-MP is grateful to Perimeter Institute for theoretical physics for hospitality.
+M.P. is grateful to Perimeter Institute for theoretical physics for hospitality.
 AR acknowledges support from the National Science Foundation (Grant No. PHY-2020275), and the Heising-Simons Foundation (Grant 2017-228).